ovelartelius/episerver-env-sync/README.md

 # Episerver CMS environment synchronizer
-If you are moving database backups between environments and have specific hostnames that should be changed when run in another environment.
-Then you can use this NuGet package to solve this problem.
-You can also update ScheduledJobs if you need to enable/disable the jobs in different environments.
+When synchronizing databases between environments there might be things that needs to be configured for each environment.
+This addon provides the infrastructure to add handlers to handle this, including prebuilt handlers for siteDefinitions and ScheduledJobs that can be configured in configuration files (a.k.a. web.config)

-The synchronizer can be run as a InitializationModule or as a ScheduleJob.
+The synchronizer can be run as a InitializationModule or as a ScheduledJob.
 It depends on what you think is fitting your environment and project.

 ## Installation
-Grab the latest dll from https://github.com/ovelartelius/episerver-env-sync/tree/master/dlls /EnvironmentSynchronizer.[version] and reference that in your project.
-When we are able to publish this as a NuGet the isntallation will be a regular NuGet installation of the package "".
+This will be packaged as a Nuget package named Addon.Episerver.EnvironmentSynchronizer and put in Episervers Nuget feed once tested a bit more.
 ![NuGet](documentation/EnvironmentSynchronizer_NuGet.jpg)

 ## Configuration